 - The guidelines also point to several conditions that increase the need for treatment, such as a CD4 count that drops quickly (by more than 100 cells per year) or a higher viral load (more than 100,000 copies)

 - HIV drugs should be offered to people who are at risk of transmitting HIV to their sexual partners

 Many people see their CD4 counts increase when they start effective HIV treatment.
 If the drugs succeed in slowing or stopping HIV from making copies of itself, fewer new CD4 cells will be infected and your CD4 count may go up.
 However, your CD4 count can also go down again if you stop taking your HIV drugs correctly, or if your HIV becomes resistant to the drugs.
-Along with your viral load, your CD4 count is a very valuable tool for monitoring your HIV, and how well your HIV drugs are working.
+Along with your viral load, your CD4 count is an important tool for monitoring your HIV, and how well your HIV drugs are working.

 The CD4 cell test is a simple blood test ordered by your health care provider.
 When you first start receiving care for HIV, you should get a "baseline" CD4 cell test.
 This baseline test gives a picture of your immune system when you first enter into care.
 Later tests can be compared against this first result to see how things are changing over time and with treatment.

-It is important to get your CD4 count checked about every three to six months – or as often as your health care provider recommends.
+In the beginning, you may get your CD4 count checked about every three to six months, or as often as your health care provider recommends.
 You will need more frequent CD4 cell tests if your count is low or falling, or if you are starting or changing treatment.
 If you have been on HIV drugs for over two years, are virally suppressed and have a CD4 count over 300, your provider may suggest that you only need to get your CD4 count checked once a year.